Creative fatigue in 2025: How to detect it, prevent it, and outsmart it

 Ad monetization webinar: How to align your monetization and user acquisition teams to acquire better users

 Ad monetization is growing fast.
 But traditionally, user acquisition teams don’t see ad revenue and can’t account for it when calculating return on ad spend (ROAS).
-That means they make sub-optimal user acquisitions decisions with inadequate information.
+That means they make sub-optimal user acquisition decisions with inadequate information.

 How do you fix the problem?